Khmelnytsky pogroms: Background

 In 1569, with the establishment of the Polish–Lithuanian Commonwealth, large tracts of today's Ukraine were transferred from the Grand Duchy of Lithuania to the rule of the Kingdom of Poland.
 The aristocracy, which enjoyed independence and even chose the king, controlled the area that had been ruled until then by the Tatars from the Crimea.
-In the territories west of the Dnieper River, tens of thousands of people from the rest of the Polish–Lithuanian Commonwealth came to settle.
+In the territories west of the Dnieper River, tens of thousands of people throughout the Polish–Lithuanian Commonwealth came to settle.
 The great Magnates, most of whom were descendants of the local aristocracy, established vast agricultural estates and imposed strict rules on the local Ruthenian peasants.

 Among the settlers were many Jews.
-They had been pushed from Poland itself under the pressure of city residents who wanted to eliminate their economic competition.
+They had been pushed from Poland, itself under the pressure of city residents who wanted to eliminate their economic competition.
 Many of the Jews were employed by the nobility as lessees and estate managers.
 Dozens of new communities were established in Ukraine, mainly on the right bank (western area) of the Dnieper.

 The eastern side was a somewhat wild area.
 It was closer to the Crimea and dangerous for settlement, although some estates and cities there drew Jews looking for jobs.
-South of where the river bends lived the Cossacks from the Zaporozhian Sich, a semi-nomadic society that maintained a routine of constant fighting with the Tatars.
-The Polish–Lithuanian Commonwealth maintained strained relations with the Cossacks and tried to subordinate them to its authority while exploiting them for military use.
+South of the river bend lived the Cossacks from the Zaporozhian Sich, a semi-nomadic society that maintained a routine of constant fighting with the Tatars.
+The Polish–Lithuanian Commonwealth had strained relations with the Cossacks and tried to subordinate them to its authority while exploiting them for military use.